 Certain wines have extremely low production and a Chateau cannot produce more of a previous vintage, so when a wine is consumed over time, global stock depletes, yet demand remains constant or grows, the natural result is as the stock becomes more scarce the price will generally increase.

-Investment grade wine is a tangible asset similar to owning property; you have complete control and ownership.
+Superior grade wine is a tangible asset similar to owning property; you have complete control and ownership.
 Wines from the leading chateaux also hold intrinsic value; the same as an up market property in a highly exclusive area.

 What Are The Risks?